SimCMinMax/SimPermut/README.md

 ## Known issues and developement plan

 - Add relic comparison

+- Add a config panel for default options

 - Add the ability to add gear from dungeon journal to compare